uea-teaching/computer-vision-2022/lectures/camera-model.md

 ::: notes
 with all our assumptions holding we are done!
 We have found the parameters of P But - does it always work?
+The properties of SVD give us a least squares solution, that is the last column of V. noise means the solution will not be zero - only close to zero.
 :::

 ## Direct Linear Transformation {data-auto-animate="true"}